 The overall message from Dave Fevre’s inspirational talk is to continuously learn and develop clinical skills.
 Each physio or sports rehabilitator should have a toolbox of knowledge, assessment skills, handling skills, leadership, and communication skills.
 As more technology becomes available, there is always a place to innovate and improve but at the core of all physio’s work should be their clinical skills.

-The key points to note from Dave’s experience are:
+The 7 top tips from Dave’s experience are:

 - The importance of the pitchside role of physios